datacontract/datacontract-editor/README.md

 # Data Contract Editor

 The [Data Contract Editor](https://editor.datacontract.com) is like VS Code, but for [data contracts](https://datacontract.com).
-It's enterprise-friendly as it stores the data contracts in localStorage of your browser.
+It's enterprise-friendly as it stores the data contracts in your browser.

 **Features**

-- ✅Syntax highlighting
+- ✅ Syntax highlighting
-- ✅Code completion
+- ✅ Code completion
-- ✅Error checking
+- ✅ Error checking
-- ✅Live HTML preview
+- ✅ Live HTML preview
-- ✅Share data contracts via URLs
+- ✅ Share data contracts via URLs

 Try it out at [editor.datacontract.com](https://editor.datacontract.com).